 The pancreas, liver, and intestines are closely associated, and when one has a problem it causes inflammation in one of the other ones.
 When all three have a problem it is called Triaditis.
 As you can see, it all gets quite complicated.

 IBD is one of those conditions where the exact cause might never be identified.
 The most common causes are dietary allergies, infections, and environmental stress.
+Stress can happen in multiple pet households, during holidays, and in extreme weather.

 Dietary allergies are involved with sensitivity to protein in the diet.
 Sometimes, an inability to absorb nutrients, called a malabsorption syndrome, is involved.
 Some pets generate an excessive amount of a specific white blood cell called an eosinophil (eosinophil gastroenteritis) in the lining of the GI tract.